Quadcryo/quadcryo/_projects/stats project.md

 ---

-<h1> <b> Is there an association between doing math homework because it is fun and average math confidence in high school students? </h1>
+<h1> <b> Is there an association between doing math homework because it is fun and average math confidence in high school students?  <b>
 <br>
 <br>
 <i>Abstract </i>